jashanth/Kernel/README.md

-# MoneyGuard
+# 💰MoneyGuard

-**MoneyGuard** is a web-based financial management tool designed to help users track their income, expenses, savings, and transactions.
+**💰MoneyGuard** is a web-based financial management tool designed to help users track their income, expenses, savings, and transactions.
 It provides a user-friendly interface with visual insights into financial data, making it easy to manage personal finances.

 ---

-## Features
+## 🔥Features

 ### 1. **User Authentication**
 - **Login:** Secure login using username and password.